 Samples for biobanks should be collected, using the appropriate informed consent, and many institutions are already collecting samples from COVID-19 patients for future studies.
 Networking will be important for the greater good of AMR research, with high quality data needed to link clinical case data to microbiology and ensure comparability between hospitals within and between countries.

-Early in the COVID-19 pandemic, autopsies were infrequently conducted in patients who died with COVID-19 due to risk of infection to pathologists and ancillary personnel [41].
+Early in the COVID-19 pandemic, autopsies were infrequently conducted in patients who died with COVID-19 due to risk of infection to pathologists and ancillary personnel [44].
 As a result, limited microbiological information is available in individual hospitals.
-A minority of autopsies showed inflammatory changes using histopathology that is potentially consistent with bacterial or fungal bronchopneumonia [42], but in the absence of microbiological studies, it is impossible to interpret these findings.
-Pooling of data and samples are needneeded to draw accurate conclusions regarding the ultimate causes of death, and to the role of bacterial co-infections.
+A minority of autopsies showed inflammatory changes using histopathology that is potentially consistent with bacterial or fungal bronchopneumonia [45], but in the absence of microbiological studies, it is impossible to interpret these findings.
+Pooling of data and samples are needed to draw accurate conclusions regarding the ultimate causes of death, and to the role of bacterial co-infections.

 Predictors (clinical, biomarkers) for bacterial co-infection and secondary infections

 Research on the predictive ability of diverse clinical and laboratory investigations at hospital admission for co-infections is needed.
 Collection of comprehensive data must be standardised in prospective studies and in different profiles of patients, in association with appropriate microbiological sampling.
 This is critical for any retrospective research, including big data analysis; however, prospective collection of data with the objective of development and validation of predictive scores for bacterial co-infections are needed.
 Such scores might be useful in deciding which patients might be considered for antibacterial use at admission.
-Biomarkers such C-reactive protein (CRP) and procalcitonin (PCT) that have been used by clinicians to help in diagnosing bacterial infections, may be elevated in severe COVID-19 patients [30], which limits their use in defining the proper use and duration of antibiotic therapy.
-The clinical usefulness of PCT should be optimised in prospective studies to develop protocols guiding antibiotic treatment of COVID-19 patients.
+Biomarkers such C-reactive protein (CRP) and procalcitonin (PCT) that have been used by clinicians to help in diagnosing bacterial infections, may be elevated in severe COVID-19 patients [31], which limits their use in defining the proper use and duration of antibiotic therapy.
+The clinical usefulness of PCT alone or in combination with other biomarkers should be optimised in prospective studies to develop protocols guiding antibiotic treatment of COVID-19 patients.
 For secondary infections, the usual protocols for nosocomial infections may be used.
 In addition, studies addressing the impact on outcome of empirical antibacterial coverage in different groups of patients must be designed and performed, as not all patients with co-infection need empirical antibacterial treatment.

 Collection and analysis of global data on the use of antibiotics during the COVID-19 pandemic